Skip to content

 )

-See https://wiki.openstreetmap.org/wiki/Slippy_map to better understand how it works.
+See the Slippy map docs to better understand how it works.

 Markers

-Markers are a powerful way to draw anything on the map, instead of a bitmap or vector, like other libraries, it uses composable instead this way you draw whatever you want.
-Declare it on the KMaP Scope for it to work.
+Markers are a powerful way to draw anything on the map.
+Instead of a bitmap or vector like other libraries, KMaP uses a composable so you can draw whatever you want.
+Declare it in the KMaP scope.

 marker(